Calibration / method of moments - Gali (2015)

 • Standard deviation of Pi = 0.01

-we need to define the target function and specify that we use a nonlinear solution algorithm (e.g. pruned third order):
+the target function needs to specify that a nonlinear solution algorithm is used (e.g. pruned third order):

 julia> function distance_to_target(parameter_value_inputs)